yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-setup.md

 ## Setup using YugabyteDB Anywhere

-On Primary (with and without data):
+On the source universe (with and without data), do the following:

-1. Create a fresh database on the Primary cluster.
-Do Not create these objects in the default `yugabyte` database.
+1. Create a fresh database.
+Don't create these objects in the default `yugabyte` database.

-1. Create the following tables/indexes on Primary DB
+1. Create the following tables and indexes:

     ```sql
     create database ybdb;